hazelcast/hazelcast-jet/site/docs/api/serialization.md

 stored in those have to be serializable.

-Another case which might require serializable objects is sending computation results between remote vertices.
+Another case which might require serializable objects is sending computation results between nodes such as in a grouping operation.
 Hazelcast Jet tries to minimize network traffic as much as possible, nonetheless different parts of a [DAG](concepts/dag.md) can reside on separate cluster members.
 To catch serialization issues early on, we recommend using a 2-member local Jet cluster for development and testing.

 Currently, Hazelcast Jet supports 4 interfaces to serialize custom
 types: